Leaflets to discuss with patients

 Other things to consider

-• Inflammation due to sexual activity can feel similar to the symptoms of a UTI
+• Inflammation due to sex can feel similar to the symptoms of a UTI

 • Some sexually transmitted infections (STIs) can have symptoms similar to those of a UTI